root-project/root/tree/ntuple/v7/doc/specifications.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-The entry rage is followed by the page list envelope link.
+The entry range is followed by the page list envelope link (but see flags).

-If flag 0x01 (partial cluster) is set, an additional collection frame follows with the column range.
+If flag 0x01 (sharded cluster) is set,
-The column range is the list of column IDs that is used in the cluster.
+an additional 32bit integer containing the column group ID follows the flags field.
-Of flags is zero, the cluster stores the event range of _all_ the columns.
+If flags is zero, the cluster stores the event range of _all_ the columns.

 ### Page List Envelope